brave/brave-talk-gcalendar-extension/README.md

-# Brave Talk for Google Calendar
+# Brave Talk for Calendars

-This is the code for the [_Brave Talk for Calendars_](https://chrome.google.com/webstore/detail/brave-talk-for-google-cal/nimfmkdcckklbkhjjkmbjfcpaiifgamg) browser extension, originally based on https://github.com/jitsi/jidesha.
+This is the code for the [_Brave Talk for Calendars_](http://chrome.google.com/webstore/detail/nimfmkdcckklbkhjjkmbjfcpaiifgamg) browser extension, originally based on https://github.com/jitsi/jidesha.

 Learn more about Brave Talk at https://brave.com/talk/.